-Three types of double-field model with no helicity have been considered in this paper.
-In case 1, we assume that there is no mutual interaction bewteen two fields, and the self interactions of these two vector fields with different coupling functions.
-The form of evolution equations for mode functions are the same as single vector field case, however, the behavior of electromagnetic field is different because of the difference of self-coupling function.
-In this case, the spectrum of electric field and magnetic field which are both scale-invariant can be obtained at the end of inflation.
+Three types of the double-field model with no helicity have been considered in this paper.
+In case 1, we assume that there is no mutual interaction between the two fields and the self-interactions of these two vector fields with different coupling functions.
+The form of evolution equations for mode functions is the same as the single vector field case, however, the behavior of the electromagnetic field is different because of the difference in the self-coupling function.
+In this case, the spectrum of the electric field and magnetic field which are both scale-invariant can be obtained at the end of inflation.
 This is the main difference from the single vector field model in which electric and magnetic fields spectrum cannot be scale-invariant at the same time.
 Therefore the backreaction problem can be avoided in case 1.
-On the other hand, the self interaction coupling function stay greater than one during the inflation, therefore, the strong coupling problem can also be avoided and the the interaction between electomagnetic field and charged field is consistent with Maxwell's theory at the end of inflation.
+On the other hand, the self-interaction coupling function stays greater than one during the inflation, therefore, the strong coupling problem can also be avoided and the interaction between the electromagnetic field and charged field is consistent with Maxwell's theory at the end of inflation.

-Another factor affecting the electromagnetic field spectrum in multiple vector fields model is the mutual-coupling between different vector fields.
+Another factor affecting the electromagnetic field spectrum in the multiple vector fields model is the mutual-coupling between different vector fields.
 In case 2, we consider the weak mutual-coupling case base on case 1.
-Since the mutual interaction is weak, i.e. $I'\ll I\ll 1$, then the spectrum of electric and magnetic field still near scale-invariant at the end of inflation.
-The effect of weak mutual interaction between two vector field reflected in the spectrum index.
-In case 2, the spectrum index of magnetic field is $n_B\approx 2I^2q^2\gtrsim 0$ which means that the mutual-coupling causes the energy density of the magnetic field to dissipate slightly with inflation.
+Since the mutual interaction is weak, i.e. $I'\ll I\ll 1$, then the spectrum of the electric and magnetic field is still near scale-invariant at the end of inflation.
+The effect of weak mutual interaction between two vector fields is reflected in the spectrum index.
+In case 2, the spectrum index of the magnetic field is $n_B\approx 2I^2q^2\gtrsim 0$ which means that the mutual-coupling causes the energy density of the magnetic field to dissipate slightly with inflation.